bugzmanov/nes_ebook/src/chapter_6_3.md

 ## Pallette

-Before reading our first CHR ROM, we need to briefly discuss the colors available to the NES.
+Before rendering CHR ROM content, we need to briefly discuss the colors available to the NES.
-Different versions of the PPU chip had slightly different system-level palettes of 64 hardwired color.
+Different versions of the PPU chip had slightly different system-level palettes of 52 hardwired colors.

 All necessary details can be found on corresponding [nesdev wiki page](http://wiki.nesdev.com/w/index.php/PPU_palettes#Palettes).